-We’ve got a new pie restaurant in Leeds, Pie Minister, which is part of a chain.
+We’ve got a new pie restaurant in Leeds, Pie Minister, a chain restaurant I’ve never come across before.
 I’ve never been a massive pie fan, but only because I’m fussy about the filling.
 I find them a bit heavy usually too.
 I’m also wary of chain restaurants as don’t like to believe the hype.

 It’s quite a small place, but seemed steadily busy.
 We were seated as we walked in.
 The seating was a bit tight, I imagine a group would have trouble unless they bagged the big table.
 Also, to get to a seat on the big table (where we moved to as we were cold in the one opposite the open door) climbing or asking someone to move had to occur which is a bit awkward when they’re eating.